We have all heard warnings about electricity risks at some point in our lives. But,…

 Choosing safe toys for Christmas can prevent significant injuries that can occur during the holiday season.
-But parents often don’t think about the risks the toys they purchase their children during the holiday season can present to them.
-There is always a ‘hottest toy’ to hit the market just in time for the holiday season.
+But while they’re shopping, parents often don’t think about the risks of toys.
+Most years there is always a new ‘hottest toy’ to hit the market just in time for holiday gift-giving.
 Sometimes the toys are innocent, albeit annoying fun.
 In other cases, these toys can be hazardous to the health and safety of your family.

 What types of toy injuries don’t parents think about?